Before You Do Anything¶

 You should have already done some plotting, as shown here.
 You should have a very clean drawing if you don’t you should not be milling yet.
 Make sure the pen picks up all the way (clearance plane), and the parts are the right size.
 This ensure your machine works correctly and you are familiar with the basics of CAM and how your machine moves.

 After plotting the next step in milling would be HD foam, (I find it at the big box store “foamular” $5 for a ¼ sheet), this material holds amazing tolerances, mills very well, and will not destroy your machine when you make a mistake.
 If you are new this should always be the material you make a first test cut in, then on to test cuts in the material you want to use.
-You can make test cuts on both sides and the $5 it costs will pay for is self many times over in saved bits and refined CAM settings (time & accuracy).
+You can make test cuts on both sides and the $5 it costs will pay for itself many times over in saved bits and refined CAM settings (time & accuracy).

 Some of the first cuts ever made on an MPCNC.

 For The Impatient¶

 If you just want to get the machine dirty here is the generic recipe.
 This should work in every material; you can optimize later.